What do I do first for SEO?

 So, if your website doesn't look great on mobile or is hard to maneuver, it's likely to rank lower than a similar website that does.

-Make Sure Your Website Loads Fast
+Step Seven - Make Sure Your Website Loads Fast

 Another important thing to do is to make sure your website is fast.
 A slow-loading website can hurt your SEO and drive away potential customers.
-You can do a few things to speed up your website, such as optimizing (reducing the file size by using a tool like jpeg mini or a smoosh plug-in on WordPress) images and minimizing the number of plugins you use.
+You can do a few things to speed up your website, such as optimizing images (reducing the file size by using a tool like jpeg mini or a smoosh plug-in on WordPress) and minimizing the number of plugins you use.
 Make sure you need all of the plug-ins you have on your site.
 Remove any you’re not using.
 It can help speed things up.
 Google likes a speedy site.
 Learn more here.

 Using Google Analytics to track your website's performance is also important.
 This will give you valuable insights into how people use your website, where they're coming from, and what pages are most popular.